scalacenter/snake-workshop/website/docs/snake/step-by-step.md

 game.
 It contains a snake, a fruit, and the dimensions of the world (width and height).

+A snake is made up of blocks, or nodes.
+Each node has `x` and `y` coordinates.
+All of the nodes of a snake are collected into a list.
+The snake also contains the direction in which it is moving.

 The goal of this workshop is to implement the `updateGame` function which, provided the previous state of the game and the action of the player, returns the next state of the world.